duken72/codingForDummies/cmakeFD/README.md

 ## Tips

+### `FindPackage.cmake` NOT FOUND

-In case `FindPackage.cmake` is not found, search for customized script online and put it in your package directory as follow:
+Search for customized script online and put it in your package directory as follow:

 ```bash
 pkg